 And if you are writing your own blog posts or your own online marketing, you must have SEO in your mind every time you touch your keyboard.

 But who has time to SEO everything they write?

-Well you do and this post is going to take you through optimisation 101, showing you SEO copywriting techniques you can use to improve your search engine ranking without wasting time (or compromising your brand).
+Well, you do and I’m going to take you through some optimisation 101, showing you the minimal SEO copywriting techniques to improve your search engine ranking without wasting time (or compromising your brand).

-SEO copywriting uses your keywords to maximum effect.
-Good SEO copywriting will do that while keeping your reader engaged and interested.
+Good SEO copywriting uses your keywords to maximum effect while keeping your reader engaged and interested.
 After all, it ain’t Google handing the cash over!

 Find the right keywords

 Keywords are the words (and phrases) your target market use to search online and it is worth doing your homework.

 People won’t usually search for your business name (unless you are number 1 in your industry – go you), they look for more information about their problem.
 Then they look for a solution.
 And they are the most motivated shoppers you can get because they are actively looking for that solution.

 Minimalist Tip: Get smart by looking beyond words that describe your business to the problems that are driving the questions people are asking – to which you are the answer (of course).